Singapore Marina Bay skyline at dusk with Marina Bay Sands and the financial district illuminated across the water

 9.6Location

-Why for business — JW Marriott Hotel Singapore South Beach opened in 2016 in the working Foster + Partners-designed working South Beach integrated-development on Beach Road — the working Norman Foster's working contemporary-tower-and-restored-1900s-NCO-Club-shophouse combination.
-Six hundred and th…
+Why for business: JW Marriott Hotel Singapore South Beach opened in 2016 in the Foster + Partners-designed South Beach integrated-development on Beach Road, with contemporary towers, restored 1930s heritage buildings including the former NCO Club, and Philippe Starck interiors throughout.
+Six hundred and thirty-four rooms, with Esplanade MRT access directly beneath the development.

 Andaz Singapore